bradyhouse/house/fiddles/react/fiddle-0022-TetrisTs/README.md

 ### Description

-A fully playable Tetris in React 19 + TypeScript, ported from the vue fiddle-0020-TetrisJs and rebuilt around a pure reducer-style engine driven by `useReducer`.
-It scores with the classic NES table (40/100/300/1200 × level+1), levels up every 10 lines with an accelerating gravity tick, and shows score, lines, level, and a next-piece preview in the HUD.
-A custom `useFullscreen` hook toggles the game container fullscreen via `requestFullscreen()` (with the WebKit fallback) and degrades gracefully when the API is unavailable or denied.
-Arrows move and rotate, Space hard-drops, P pauses; the engine ships with vitest unit tests.
+A faithful React 19 + TypeScript rebuild of the vue fiddle-0020-TetrisJs Tetris, keeping its defining character: a WIDE, landscape playfield (50 × 30) sized to the viewport that reflows on resize, drawn on a transparent `<canvas>` layered over a configurable YouTube video background so the video shows through the empty cells while you play.
+A control lets you paste any YouTube URL or bare video id to swap the backdrop (with a live preview and reset-to-default), and gridlines toggle on and off over the video.
+On top of the faithful base it adds classic NES scoring (40/100/300/1200 × level+1) with a score/lines/level HUD and gravity that accelerates per level, plus a Fullscreen button that promotes the video + board together via the Fullscreen API (WebKit fallback, graceful when unavailable).
+The game runs on a pure, reducer-style engine with a deterministic seed-in-state RNG, covered by vitest unit tests.

 ### Tags

-tetris, game, react, typescript, fullscreen-api, dom, vite, vitest
+tetris, game, react, typescript, youtube, fullscreen-api, canvas, vite, vitest

 ### Forked From